WRO-Team-TheStatesmen/wro2025-fe-statesmen/README.md

 </ol>

 ## Power and Sense Management
-Our robot uses an 11.1v Li-ion Battery and a 5V 3A 10,000 mAh power bank for power with a buck converter.
-An ESP32 Devkit single board microcontroller is used with a Raspberry Pi 4 single board computer.
-Along with this, 3 TF Luna LiDAR sensors (one at the left, one at the front, and one at the back) are used for disance measurement and a BNO055 orientation sensor to measure the rotation.
+Our robot uses an 11.1v Li-ion Battery and a 2500 mAh 3C 11.1v LiPo battery for power with a buck converter.
+An ESP32 Devkit single board microcontroller is used with a Raspberry Pi 5 single board computer.
+Along with this, 4 TF Luna LiDAR sensors (one at the left, two at the front, and one at the back) are used for disance measurement and a BNO055 orientation sensor to measure the rotation.

 ### Li-Ion Battery
 We are using an 11.1v Li-ion battery pack